-Access to information and the protection of certain types of information in South Africa are mainly regulated by the Promotion of Access to Information Act (PAIA) and the Protection of Personal Information Act (POPI).
+Access to information and the protection of certain types of personal information rights in South Africa are entrenched in the Constitution and are mainly regulated by the Promotion of Access to Information Act (PAIA) and the Protection of Personal Information Act (POPI).
+All entities must be POPI compliant by the end of June 2021 or face harsh penalties.

 The POPI Act is South Africa’s equivalent to the European Union General Data Protection Regulation (EU GDPR).
 The Act sets a number of conditions for you to lawfully process the personal information of data subjects (both juristic and natural persons).